Takl/code_challenge/README.md

 		 - Configure the server for SSH public key authentication.
 		 - Add our public key as well as the one provided below
 		 - Install NGINX and Docker and configure them both to automatically start at boot.
+[Done] sudo systemctl enable docker
 		 - Using the default configuration for NGINX, create a reverse proxy that points to Docker image.
 		 - Configure NGINX so that the default server name is laura.takl.dev [Done]
 		 - Setup and configure certbot for the given domain name.
 [Done]